trungbatto/Simple_CPU_Ray_Tracer/README.md

 	CMakeLists.txt for building with CMake/Visual Studio

- Note: Compiled executables (raytracer.exe) and build folders are not included in this submission to reduce file size.
+ Note: Compiled executables (raytracer.exe) and build folders are not included in this project to reduce file size.

 How to Build & Run